Healthdirect Free Australian health advice you can count on.

 What is a lipoma?

-Lipomas are reasonably common, harmless, fatty lumps.
-They are benign, meaning they are not cancerous.
+Lipomas are harmless, fatty lumps.
+They are benign, meaning they are not cancerous, and are quite common.

 In most cases, people only develop 1 or 2 lipomas.
-Occasionally, however, some people have lots of lipomas due to rare inherited conditions, such as familial multiple lipomatosis.
+Occasionally, however, some people develop many lipomas.
+This is most likely due to rare inherited conditions, such as familial multiple lipomatosis.

 What are the symptoms of lipomas?

-• painless, but can become painful if they grow larger or press on nerves
+• don’t cause pain, but can become painful if they grow larger or press on a nerve

 When should I see my doctor?

-See your doctor if you have a lump that you are concerned about.
+You should see your doctor if you have any lump that you are concerned about.

 How are lipomas diagnosed?

-Your doctor will assess you and if the diagnosis is not clear, they may send you for investigations, including an ultrasound, CT scan or MRI scan or biopsy (a test of a sample of tissue).
+Your doctor will assess you.
+If the diagnosis is not clear, they may send you for tests, including an ultrasound, CT scan, MRI scan or biopsy (a test of a sample of tissue).

 If your doctor has any concerns or you want the lipoma removed, they may refer you to a specialist.